mattionic1132/Healthcare-Analytics-Final-Project-AY2022-2023/README.md

 The GUI integrates the best tuned model for reliability; users can view prediction outcomes from multiple algorithms for increased confidence.

 # Update 2025
-Some codes might be outdated due to the improvement of different machine learning libraries, however the concepts and leanring points remain unchanged.
+Some codes might be outdated due to the improvement of different machine learning libraries, however the concepts and learning points remain unchanged.